-On 18 February 2021, the Debt Office communicated that, starting 1 January 2022, these resolvability principles will cease to apply because proposed changes to the Swedish resolution regulations contain stipulations that essentially replace the function of these principles.
+The Debt Office intends to make new decisions on MREL in December 2021, in accordance with the changes to the Swedish Resolution Act (2015:1016) that entered into force on 1 July 2021.
+This means that, starting 1 January 2022, the above mentioned resolvability principles will cease to apply because proposed changes to the Resolution Act contain stipulations that essentially replace the function of these principles.4

-The report establishes that all systemically important institutions met the set requirements as of the end of the fourth quarter of 2020.
+The report establishes that all systemically important institutions met the set requirements as of the end of the third quarter of 2021.
 All institutions also had a sufficient amount of liabilities as required to comply with the liabilities proportion principle.
-In addition, the systemically important institutions had issued SEK 65 billion in subordinated liabilities as of 31 December 2020.
-On this date, own funds and subordinated liabilities amounted to 94 per cent of the institutions' total de facto requirements (see Figures 1 and 2).
+In addition, the systemically important institutions had issued SEK 113 billion in subordinated liabilities as of 30 September 2021.
+On this date, own funds and subordinated liabilities amounted to 98 per cent of the institutions' total de facto requirements (see Figures 1 and 2).